kirinryu-dev/kirinryu-dev/README.md

 ### 💡 What I Do

-- 🧩 **Full-Stack Exploration**: HTML/CSS, JS, PHP, and C/C++ — I build without frameworks to master the raw flow.
+- 🧩 **Full-Stack Exploration**: HTML/CSS, JS, PHP, Python and C/C++ — I build without frameworks to master the raw flow.
 - 🔍 **QA & Testing**: Learning to break what I build — with purpose.
 - ⚙️ **DevOps Curious**: From Git logic to local deployment and environment control.
 - 📐 **Workflow Crafter**: Designing my own development method — *Electric Concept* — to structure projects and scale my thinking.